Efficient Detection of Communities with Significant Overlaps in Networks: Partial Community Merger Algorithm: Empirical Analysis

 \section{Empirical Analysis}

-Having established the efficiency and accuracy of PCMA, we apply it to analyze data in a huge social network in China, Sina Weibo, akin to a hybrid of Twitter and Facebook.
-It is a directed network like Twitter for fast information spreading and it also has characteristics of Facebook for interactions with friends.
-We focused on the embedded undirected friendship network with only reciprocal edges and applied PCMA to extract its community structures.
+Having established the efficiency and accuracy of PCMA, we tested it against two huge online social networks, Friendster~\cite{Yang:2013jw} and Sina Weibo.
+The basic information is listed in Table~\ref{tab:social_networks_analyzed}.
+Friendster is one of the earliest social network service websites, allowing people to maintain contacts and interact with each other.
+The network data of Friendster is downloaded from SNAP Datasets~\cite{snapnets}.
+It comes with \textit{metadata groups}~\cite{Hric:2014jt}, or the so called \textit{ground-truth} communities~\cite{Yang:2013jw, Yang:2014fc}, providing us with a reference to evaluate the accuracy of detection algorithms.
+Sina Weibo is a directed network like Twitter for fast information spreading and it also has characteristics of Facebook for interactions with friends.
+We focused on the embedded undirected friendship network with only reciprocal edges.
 The network we sampled from the Internet contains about $80$ million vertices and $1.0$ billion reciprocal edges, with only $1.2\%$ of the edges being connected to vertices that are not sampled.
-The sampled network can thus be roughly regarded as the core of the whole network.
-There are many vertices that have only a few neighbors and we do not expect to find partial communities by searching over these vertices.
-Instead, we only need to search the ego networks of vertices with a degree equal or higher than a specific value, which is taken to be $20$ here.
-Some abnormal vertices with extremely high clustering coefficients are also omitted.
-It only took PCMA about $35$ hours to complete the detection in such a huge network and found millions of communities on an ordinary workstation.
+The sampled network can thus be roughly regarded as the whole network.